 Describe the potential risks associated with potentially insufficient notice and what steps, if any, are currently being taken to mitigate those identified risks.
-(Work with your System ISSO to complete all Privacy Risk questions inside the document this section).
+(Work with your Privacy Officer (PO) to complete all Privacy Risk questions inside the document this section).

-Principle of Transparency: Has sufficient notice been provided to the individual?
+Principle of Transparency: This is referring to sufficient notice provided to the individual.

-Principle of Use Limitation: Is the information used only for the purpose for which notice was provided either directly to the individual or through a public notice?
-What procedures are in place to ensure that information is used only for the purpose articulated in the notice?
+Principle of Use Limitation: The information used only for the purpose for which notice was provided either directly to the individual or through a public notice.
+The procedures in place must ensure that information is used only for the purpose articulated in the notice.

 This question is related to privacy control TR-1, Privacy Notice, AR-2, Privacy Impact and Risk Assessment, and UL-1, Internal Use.